-The interest for distribution purposes shown on the statements of comprehensive income represents the coupon interest received by the Trust accounted for on an accrual basis.
+Interest income for distribution purposes shown on the statements of comprehensive income represents the coupon interest received by the Trust accounted for on an accrual basis.
 The Trust does not amortize premiums paid or discounts received on the purchase of fixed income securities, except for zero coupon bonds, which are amortized on a straight-line basis.

-Realized gain on sale of financial assets and the change in unrealized loss on financial assets are determined on an average cost basis.
-Average cost does not include amortization of premiums or discounts on fixed income securities with the exception of zero coupon bonds.
+Net realized gain (loss) on the sale of financial assets and net unrealized gain on financial assets are determined on an average cost basis.
+Average cost does not include amortization of premiums or discounts on fixed income securities with the exception of zero-coupon bonds.